LeifBloomquist/MultiRogueLike/Docs/U64ClientSetup.md

     **It's recommended to Save this configuration (via F5 menu) for future use.**

-4. Run the **u64-rogueboot.prg** file from the Ultimate 64 File menu.
+4. Load the above configuration, then run the **u64-rogueboot.prg** file from the Ultimate 64 File menu.
 It will download the rest of the game and start automatically.
 Login when prompted.

 5. Have fun and explore!
 The good stuff starts on the second level...